Sunday, December 22, 2024

 The point is that our foreign partners, primarily the United States and the European Union, can significantly reduce the volume of their financial assistance to our country.
 At the same time, the total need for external financing in 2024 will be $37.3 billion.
 And this, according to Finance Minister Sergei Marchenko, is already an adjusted figure, since this year’s budget includes a figure of $41 billion.

 However, today there is absolutely no confidence that the promised funds will be allocated.
-The American Congress may consider providing aid to Ukraine in January, and the allocation of EU funds for our country is blocked by Hungary (although other member states of the union are looking for ways to circumvent Budapest's veto). is not resolved at the beginning of 2024, the Ukrainian government will move on to implementing the so-called Plan B.
+The American Congress may consider providing aid to Ukraine in January, and the allocation of EU funds for our country is blocked by Hungary (although other member states of the union are looking for ways to circumvent Budapest's veto).
+But if the issue of financial assistance is not resolved at the beginning of 2024, the Ukrainian government will move on to Plan B.

 According to Advisor to the President of Ukraine Oleg Ustenko, at the initial stage we may talk about increasing borrowing on the domestic market.
 But according to experts, these tools for replenishing the budget do not end there.